 Hello, I’m Willie Handler.

 Thanks for dropping by my blog.
-I’m not using a pseudonym (yes, people have asked it it’s a real name).
+I’m not using a pseudonym (yes, people have asked if it’s a real name).
 I live in a classic bedroom community with streets and streets of identical homes just outside of Toronto, Canada.
-Just picture the fictional town of Agrestic, California from the TV show Weeds.
+Just picture the fictional town of Agrestic, California, from the TV show Weeds.

-I’ve reinvented myself on several occasions through my work career.
-I’ve been a hospital administrator, a government policy wonk, an insurance expert and consultant.
+Throughout my work career, I’ve reinvented myself on several occasions.
+I’ve been a hospital administrator, a government policy wonk, an insurance expert, and a consultant.

 Then I decided I wanted to write humour.